LauroSilveira/alura-flix-api/README.md

 # About
 This is an application with aim to learning about new features of Spring security from Spring version 6.
 It is possible toa access swagger documentation throught url: [http://localhost:8080/swagger-api](http://localhost:8080/swagger-ui/index.html).
-The username for test is: guest@aluraflix.com and the password is: 123456, this user has ROLE_USER.
+The username for test is: guest@aluraflix.com and the password is: 123456, please notice this user has ROLE_USER.

 ![alura-flix-api-swagger.png](data%2Falura-flix-api-swagger.png)